 Members of staff at all levels successfully combine a productive research career with a fulfilling life outside of work.
 The Department and the wider University supports this in a number of ways.
 This page provides links and information about both University and Departmental provision in this area.

 The Medical Sciences Division has established a returning carer's fund, to assist those returning to work following a break to care for children or other close family members.
-Information on the scheme, and details of how to apply, can be found here (accessible to University members only).
+Information on the scheme and details of how to apply can be found via the link above which is accessible to University members only.

 In addition, the Department also offers additional support to women on maternity leave.
 We also hold a popular, annual family party, for departmental staff members, students and their families.